jjvanzon/Circular-Language-Spec/constructs-drafts/symbol-language-2004.md

 *If* I put a simple description of the use of *literals* in *System Aspects* and a simple description of *operators* in *Data & Math*, then I could make the topics above a separate book.
 Then I can make a book *Basic Symbol Language* and a book *Advanced Symbol Language*.

 This all just in order to finish a book.
-And to finish a description of those parts of the programming language that  contain everything C++ does.
+And to finish a description of those parts of the programming language that  contain everything C++ might.

 Overlapping Hierarchies